AdityaAppalla/SQL-Analytics-Journey/01-Basic-Ecommerce-Analysis/README.md

 3. `03_analytical_queries.sql`: Practical business queries focused on revenue, spender habits, and inventory.

 🚀 Key Takeaway
 This project served as my introduction to SQL logic.
-It learned how to handle schema changes after a database is already live and how to join multiple datasets to derive business value.
+I learned how to handle schema changes after a database is already live and how to join multiple datasets to derive business value.

 🚀 Next Steps
 This project focused on **structure**.
-In the next one, I be tackling **performance**—using CTEs and larger datasets to see how SQL handles the "Final Boss" of data volume.
+In the next one, I will focus on **performance**, using CTEs and larger datasets to understand how SQL handles scalability and optimization.